bgoonz/DS-ALGO-OFFICIAL/Resources/aux-resources/QandA/lifecycle.md

 #### Answer

-There are four different phases of component’s lifecycle:
+There are four different phases of component's lifecycle:

 **Initialization**: In this phase, the component prepares setting up the initial state and default props.